When Can a Judge Say a Plaintiff’s Had Enough Time to Find an Expert?

 On March 9, 2018, the plaintiffs identified the following potential testifying trial experts:

-• An expert to testify as to the standards of care which apply regarding the manufacture, storage, shipment, and delivery of the feed at issue, including, but not limited to “carryover,” maintenance, and cleaning of all facilities and equipment, as well as ingredients used in a mill where horse feed is produced.
+- An expert to testify as to the standards of care that apply regarding the manufacture, storage, shipment, and delivery of the feed at issue, including, but not limited to “carryover,” maintenance, and cleaning of all facilities and equipment, as well as ingredients used in a mill where horse feed is produced.

 May Rule 16 Scheduling Conference